 The College of Business at the University of Mary Washington is committed to providing real world experiences and connections for our students in the business community.
 While we invite speakers into our classrooms, have groups work on projects with local organizations as part of course or student organization requirements, and even take students on “Learning Journeys” (e.g., field trips), we have a missing link—alumni mentors.
 To that end, we propose matching UMW alumni who work in business disciplines with interested undergraduates so that students can have access to a professional who can serve as a mentor for that student.

 Any graduate or undergraduate student who is a business major or has declared themselves as ‘pre-business’ (those who have not met the entrance requirements for the business program yet), may apply for a mentor.
 The commitment for the alumni will be for one year.
 If the mentor/mentee match ‘works,’ you may continue the relationship into future years.
-We will be recruiting alumni and students for the next month, with a goal of communicating assignments by October 15th.
+We recruit alumni and students throughout the month of September, with a goal of communicating assignments by October 15th.

 Because of today’s technology, an alumni can be literally anywhere in the world for this relationship to develop.
 We would ask the first contact be made by the alumni (mentor) to the student (mentee) by email.
 After the initial contact, the mentee would be expected to be the primary initiator of contact, and we would expect a minimum of three contacts per semester.
 These interactions can be via email, text, phone, Skype, or in person!
 Ideally, the conversation topics should be directed by the mentee, but the mentor should feel comfortable in addressing topics s/he feel appropriate.